vatlab/sos/doc/sos_format_v1.md

 ```

+It is worth noting that

+* The first examples shows that the step does not need any input file (so it does not depend on any other step).
-It does not matter if `aligned_reads` and `reference_genome` are strings or lists of strings.
-SoS will expand wildcard characters and flatten the lists to a single list of filenames.
+* It does not matter if `aligned_reads` and `reference_genome` are strings or lists of strings because SoS will flatten nested lists to a single list of filenames.

-Of special interest is the use of functions such as `glob.glob` to determine input files.
-This can be very useful for workflows that, for example, regularly scan a directory and process unprocessed files.
+* The use of functions such as `glob.glob` to determine input files can be very useful for workflows that, for example, regularly scan a directory and process unprocessed files.
 However, because the value of this step depends on availability of files, the output of `sos show script` and the executation path will be unpredictable, and even wrong if there is no available file during the execution of `sos show script`.

 ### Input options

 The input options of a SoS step control how input files are passed to the step action.
-They should be keyword arguments appended to list
-of input files.
+They should be keyword arguments appended to list of input files.

 #### Passing input files all at once (default)